ktmbiome-niaid/16S-data-processing/prerequisites.md

 confirm that you have “FASTQ” data, you want to look for the plus signs every few lines.

-### Demultiplex The Data

-Second, these files need to be separated by sample (“demultiplexed”), so if you are analyzing 20 samples, you’ll need to have 40 files.
-This should be the default for most FASTQ-generating software now, but it’s always good to check.

-This also brings up another point – we will be focusing on paired-end data where there are forward and reverse reads that we need to merge together.
-You are welcome to bring single-end data, and I will do my best to point out the modifications that are needed to analyze the data.

 ### Know the Sequencing Strategy

 If you can, gather some information about the sequencing data which you